Dark-knight-09/Terraform-study/Learn_Terraform.md

 11. provisioner: it is used to run the script on the resource after the resource is created. //don't use it, use cloud-init or user-data instead.

-# priority of variable definition:
-1. command line arguments [terraform apply -var 'name=value' or terraform apply -var-file=example.tfvars]
-2. terraform.tfvars file // variable file declared in the same directory
-3. any .auto.tfvars or .auto.tfvars.json files
-4. Environment variables [export TF_VAR_name=value]
-5. default value in the variable block

 # Terraform command:
 - terraform apply: execute the plan
 - terraform validate:  validate the syntax of .tf file or debugger
 - terraform fmt : make .tf file prettier
 - terraform show : shows current state of terraform in the directory
-- terraform  provider: shows the provider used in .tf file
+- terraform  providers: shows the provider used in .tf file
 - terraform output  <variable name> : prints all output variable or specified  output <variable name>.
 - terraform refresh : updates the .tf according to infrastructure.
 - terraform destory: destories all the resource created using current terraform file.[ be carefull ]
--
+- terraform workspace: used to create, delete, list, select the workspace.

 # meta-arguments in terraform: